Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part through the TRISTAN project that has received funding from the Key Digital Technologies Joint Undertaking (KDT JU) under grant agreement \#101095947.
-The KDT JU receives support from the European Union’s Horizon Europe’s research and innovation programme and Austria, Belgium, Germany, Finland, France, Israel, Italy, Netherlands, Poland, Romania, Switzerland, and Turkey.
+This work was supported in part through the TRISTAN (\#101095947) and the ISOLDE (\#101112274) projects, both funded through the Chips Joint Undertaking (CHIPS JU) of the European Union’s Horizon Europe’s research and innovation programme and its members.

-\begin{IEEEbiography}[{ }] {Matheus Cavalcante} received his M.Sc.\ degree in Integrated Electronic Systems from the Grenoble Institute of Technology (Phelma) in 2018, and his Ph.D.\ from ETH Zurich in 2023.
-During his Ph.D.\ studies, Matheus worked with the Digital Circuits and Systems Group under the supervision of Prof.\ Luca Benini.
-Matheus' research interests include vector processing, large-scale high-performance computer architectures, and emerging VLSI technologies. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Matteo Perotti} received his M.Sc.\ degree in Electronic Engineering from the Polytechnic University of Turin, Italy, in 2019.
+-1.5\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Matteo Perotti} received his M.Sc.\ degree in Electronic Engineering from the Polytechnic University of Turin, Italy, in 2019.
 He is currently pursuing a Ph.D.\ degree at the Integrated Systems Laboratory of ETH Zurich, Switzerland.
-His research interests include highly efficient computing architectures and computation with high dynamic-range data types. \end{IEEEbiography}
+His research interests include highly efficient computing architectures and computation with high dynamic-range data types. \end{IEEEbiography} -2.7\baselineskip plus -2fil

 \begin{IEEEbiography}[{ }] {Samuel Riedel} received the B.Sc.\ and M.Sc.\ degree in Electrical Engineering and Information Technology at ETH Zurich in 2017 and 2019, respectively.
 He is currently pursuing a Ph.D.\ degree with the Digital Circuits and Systems group of ETH Zurich, under the supervision of Prof.\ Luca Benini.
-His research interests include computer architecture, focusing on many-core systems and their programming model. \end{IEEEbiography}
+His research interests include computer architecture, focusing on many-core systems and their programming model. \end{IEEEbiography} -2.7\baselineskip plus -2fil

+\begin{IEEEbiography}[{ }] {Matheus Cavalcante} received his M.Sc.\ degree in Integrated Electronic Systems from the Grenoble Institute of Technology (Phelma) in 2018, and his Ph.D.\ from ETH Zurich in 2023.
+During his Ph.D.\ studies, Matheus worked with the Digital Circuits and Systems Group under the supervision of Prof.\ Luca Benini.
+Matheus' research interests include vector processing, large-scale high-performance computer architectures, and emerging VLSI technologies. \end{IEEEbiography} -2.7\baselineskip plus -2fil

 \begin{IEEEbiography}[{ }] {Luca Benini} holds the chair of Digital Circuits and Systems at ETH Zurich and is a Full Professor at the Università di Bologna.
 He received a Ph.D.\ from Stanford University.
 He is a Fellow of the ACM and a member of the Academia Europaea.
 He is the recipient of the 2023 IEEE CS E.\ J.\ McCluskey Award. \end{IEEEbiography}